Nest enlists U.S. utilities to power drive into homes

-SAN FRANCISCO, April 22 (Reuters) - Tony Fadell, the designer known as the godfather of Apple Inc’s iPod, is enlisting several of the country’s largest power utilities to get his power-saving creation, the “Nest” thermostat, into more U.S. households.
+SAN FRANCISCO (Reuters) - Tony Fadell, the designer known as the godfather of Apple Inc’s (AAPL.O) iPod, is enlisting several of the country’s largest power utilities to get his power-saving creation, the “Nest” thermostat, into more U.S. households.

-The U.S. utilities that have already rolled out programs, or will begin to do so in coming weeks, include NRG Energy, its subsidiaries Reliant and Green Mountain Energy, National Grid, Austin Energy and Southern California Edison.
+The U.S. utilities that have already rolled out programs, or will begin to do so in coming weeks, include NRG Energy (NRG.N), its subsidiaries Reliant and Green Mountain Energy, National Grid, Austin Energy and Southern California Edison (SCE_pe.A).

 To fund those initiatives, Fadell is tapping into a pool of money -- to the tune of about $9 billion -- that these and other power utilities collectively set aside to promote energy efficiency programs, particularly to avoid brownouts.